CMU-Perceptual-Computing-Lab/openpose/doc/demo_quick_start.md

 This command provides the most accurate results we have been able to achieve for body, hand and face keypoint detection.

 However:
-- This will not work on CPU given the huge ammount of memory required.
-Your only option with CPU-only versions is to manually crop the people to fit the whole area of the image that is fed into OpenPose.
+- This will only work on Nvidia GPUs with at least 8 GB of memory.
+It won't work on CPU or OpenCL settings.
+Your only option to maximize accuracy with those is to manually crop the people to fit the whole area of the image that is fed into OpenPose.
-- It will also need ~10.5 GB of GPU memory for body-foot (BODY_25) model (~6.7 GB for COCO model).
+- It will need ~10.5 GB of GPU memory for the body-foot model (`BODY_25`) or ~6.7 GB for the `COCO` model.
 - This requires GPUs like Titan X, Titan XP, some Quadro models, P100, V100, etc.
 - Including hands and face will require >= 16GB GPUs (so the 12 GB GPUs like Titan X and XPs will no longer work).
 - This command runs at ~2 FPS on a Titan X for the body-foot model (~1 FPS for COCO).